|Movie Title/Year and Brief Scene Description|

 Dead Alive (1992, NZ) (aka Braindead)

-This over-the-top bloody and gory Peter Jackson horror-comedy zombie film, his second feature film, was indisputably the goriest, grossest film ever made.
+This over-the-top bloody and gory Peter Jackson horror-comedy zombie film, his second feature film, was indisputably the goriest, grossest, and bloodiest film ever made.

 The Dead Zone (1983)